 “Nighttime walk on a clear night,” notes writer Jan Morris in her diary, “Is one of the largest experiences one can have.”
 Morris wrote well into her 90s and walked around thoughts of age, memory and being on each page.
 Morris’s self-discovery through memory and pace reminds me so much of Dame Penelope Lively (b.
 17 March 1933).

-Penelope Lively, OBE (b.
-1931) British novelist and Man Booker Prize winner, has written much fiction in her 85 years.
-I consistently find her non-fiction the most engaging.
-Perhaps because it pertains to gardening and, in her these memoirs Dancing Fish and Ammonites, memory.
+Dame Lively, British novelist and Man Booker Prize winner, has written much fiction in her nine decades taking breath.
+However, I consistently find her nonfiction like these memoirs—Dancing Fish and Ammonites— the most engaging.

-On memory, Lively notes it functions as a ballast keeping us anchored in meaning “the mind needs a tether,” but it also releases us from the “hideous, eternal present.”
+To Lively, memory functions as a ballast keeping us anchored in meaning; “the mind needs a tether,” but it also releases us from the “hideous, eternal present.”
 Memory pulls us into and through time.
 As it does, we form ourselves.
 It will always represent something we have but cannot have.
-A life of 85 years has quite a collection of memories about a wonderfully-formed person who is Lively.

 This ballast takes physical space when it fills our lives.
 Like neurologist Oliver Sacks, who manoeuvred us around his collected elements, Lively lines up her collected thoughts next to collected things (like the great ammonites of the title, Dancing Fish and Ammonites).

 I have the great sustaining ballast of memory; we all do, and hope to hang on to it.
 I am interested in this way that memory works, in what we do with it, and what it does to us.
 And when I look around my cluttered house—more ballast, material ballast—I can see myself oddly identified and defined by what is in it: my life charted out on the bookshelves, my concerned illuminated by a range of objects.